provenance-io/provenance/x/marker/spec/03_messages.md

 ## Msg/IbcTransferRequest

 Ibc transfer Request defines the Msg/IbcTransfer request type.
-A ibc transfer request is used to transfer coin between two chains via ibc for `RESTRICTED_COIN` type markers that have `send_enabled=false` configured with the `bank` module and thus can not be sent using a normal `send_coin` operation.
-A transfer request requires a signature from an account with the transfer permission as well as approval from the account the funds will be withdrawn from.
+The `IbcTransferRequest` is used to transfer `RESTRICTED_COIN` type markers to another chain via ibc.
+These coins have their `send_enabled` flag disabled by the bank module and thus cannot be sent using a normal `send_coin` operation.

+NOTE: A transfer request also requires a signature from an account with the transfer permission as well as approval from the account the funds will be withdrawn from.

 +++ https://github.com/provenance-io/provenance/blob/80a02497023b22c7b0ee21c84e07315060bd0f8a/proto/provenance/marker/v1/tx.proto#L177-L183